simoneScaravati/argb_arduino_controller/README.md

 <h1 align="center">Arduino A-RGB DIY Controller (Artic Freeze A35)</h1>

   <p align="center">
-    <h2>DIY A-RGB Controller for Arduino - Specific use case Artic Freeze A35 +ESP32 --> you can actually control ANY KIND of ARGB strips with ANY common microcotroller. </h2>
+    <h2>DIY A-RGB Controller for Arduino - Specific use case Artic Freeze A35 +ESP32 --> you can actually control ANY KIND of ARGB strips with ANY common microcontroller. </h2>
     <br /> Inspired by NEON AIRSHIP <a href="https://www.youtube.com/watch?v=HJnjesdXlAA">video project</a>!
     <br />
     All images are taken from the internet and i don't own any copyrights of them, especially for Artic products.